jimmoffet/SLCSP/COMMENTS.md

 ## To run with docker

-Ensure that you have the Docker daemon installed. https://www.docker.com/products/docker-desktop
+Make sure you have the Docker daemon installed :) https://www.docker.com/products/docker-desktop

 Clone repo and run from root: